Syncano/syncano-testing-examples/README.md

   .catch((error) => console.error('Cleanup error:\n', error.message));
 ```

-We created it with similar fashion like `createTestData.js`.
+We created it in a  similar fashion as `createTestData.js`.
-To execute it just type in console `babel-node scripts/cleanUp.js`.
+To execute it, just type `babel-node scripts/cleanUp.js` in the terminal.

-Everything is setup!
+Everything is set up!
 Now we only need to write our tests in nightwatch to see how our tool works with it.

 So let's get to the work! :mans_shoe: